YuHengjie/yuhengjie.github.io/_pages/about.md

   - /about.html
 ---

+## Profile
+Dr Yu has a multidisciplinary research background spanning nanomaterials, biology, agriculture, and environmental science.
+Currently, he focuses on (explainable) AI for Science, particularly in the areas of nanotheranostics, nano-enabled agriculture, and explainable functional prediction of biomacromolecules.
+His work aims to integrate domain knowledge with cutting-edge AI algorithms to establish foundational models for these fields, enhancing the understanding of interactions between nanomaterials, biological systems, and biomacromolecules.
+This research seeks to promote the safe and efficient application of nanotechnology in therapeutic and agricultural contexts.

 ## Education background
 Hi!
 I am a postdoc at Schoole of Engineering, Westlake University in Hangzhou under my advisor [Prof. Yaochu Jin](https://en.westlake.edu.cn/faculty/yaochu-jin.html).
 I earned my Ph.D. degree in Engineering from College of Biosystems Engineering and Food Science, Zhejiang University in 2024 under my advisor [Prof. Fang Cheng](https://person.zju.edu.cn/en/fcheng).
 From January 2023 to January 2024, I was a full-time visiting Ph.D. student at the Department of Chemistry, National University of Singapore under my advisor [Prof. Sam F. Y. Li](https://www.samlilab.com/).